-He has more than 100 peer-reviewed papers and holds patents in the field.
-He has a number of international research collaborations, is on the Scientific and Medical Advisory Boards and is Consultant to a number of academic, publishing and commercial entities in Europe and the USA and is co-founder of the European Cardiac Arrhythmia Society, Symphony Medical Inc and CardioPolymers Inc, and eHealthCompass and DASH Medical Ltd.
+He has more than 200 peer-reviewed papers and holds patents in the field.
+He has a number of international research collaborations, is on the Scientific and Medical Advisory Boards and is Consultant to a number of academic, publishing and commercial entities in Europe and the USA.
+Co-founder of the European Cardiac Arrhythmia Society, Symphony Medical Inc and CardioPolymers Inc, and eHealthCompass and DASH Medical Ltd.

 et al., 2022, OCT2013, an ischaemia-activated antiarrhythmic prodrug, devoid of the systemic side effects of lidocaine, British Journal of Pharmacology, Vol:179, ISSN:0007-1188, Pages:2037-2053

 et al., 2022, Cycle length evaluation in persistent atrial fibrillation using kernel density estimation to identify transient and stable rapid atrial activity, Cardiovascular Engineering and Technology, Vol:13, ISSN:1869-408X, Pages:219-233

 et al., 2022, Ectopy-triggering ganglionated plexus ablation to prevent atrial fibrillation: GANGLIA-AF study., Heart Rhythm, Vol:19, ISSN:1547-5271, Pages:516-524

 et al., 2022, Prognostic significance of ventricular arrhythmias in 13444 patients with acute coronary syndrome: a retrospective cohort study based on routine clinical data (NIHR Health Informatics Collaborative VA-ACS Study), Journal of the American Heart Association, Vol:11, ISSN:2047-9980, Pages:1-19